renovatebot/renovate/README.md

   If true, Boolean prop values will be omitted for [shorthand syntax](https://facebook.github.io/react/docs/jsx-in-depth.html#boolean-attributes).

   If false, Boolean prop values will be explicitly output like `prop={true}` and `prop={false}`

+## Environment requirements

+The environment you use to use `react-element-to-jsx-string` should have [ES2015](https://babeljs.io/learn-es2015/) support.

+Use the [Babel polyfill](https://babeljs.io/docs/usage/polyfill/) or any other method that will make you environment behave like an ES2015 environment.

 ## Test